wl13/reanalysis1/README.md

 <br />

-### complete_mutation_list_with_labels.v3.xlsx
+### File A1.complete_mutation_list_with_labels.v4.xlsx

-This excel file contains three sheets:
+This excel file contains four sheets:

 full_list - A complete list of mutations used in the reanalysis studies.
 Detailed explanations are given in the header and comments.

 counts_of_filtered_SNMs - Counts of numbers in different regions.

-gene_analysis - Analysis of 2339 genes of different essentiality, same content as the input file in essentiality_plot/data/gene_level_data.SNMs.csv
+essentiality_counts - Analysis of 2339 genes of different essentiality, same content as the input file in essentiality_plot/data/gene_level_data.SNMs.csv

+essentiality_chisq - Chi-squared tables and statistics of essentiality

 <br />